YoshikuniJujo/test_haskell/themes/papers/finger_trees/try-finger-trees-ng/memo.md

 	+ [x] rename Polynominal.Type to Polynominal.Polynominal
 	+ [x] remove middle name 'Polynominal' from module name
 	+ [x] add top name Data to Derivation
+	+ [x] rename module from Derive to CanDerive
+	+ [x] consider whether or not to put module CanDerive, Given and Wanted in module CanDerive
+	+ [ ] consider whether or not to put module Zero and Polynominal in Zero
 	+ [ ] rename AvoidNegative
 	+ [ ] consider whether or not to rename Expression
 	+ [ ] others